saggamsuresh-git/Weather-app/README.md

 The application is deployed on Netlify, a popular platform for hosting web applications.
 Netlify handles the build and deployment proce

-Learning and Experience
+Learning and Experience:
-Explain what you learned and the skills you demonstrated by working on this project:

-API Integration: Understanding how to interact with external APIs and handle JSON data.
+> API Integration: Understanding how to interact with external APIs and handle JSON data.
-Full-Stack Development: Gaining experience in both frontend and backend development.
+> Full-Stack Development: Gaining experience in both frontend and backend development.
-Deployment: Learning how to deploy applications to a live environment using Netlify.
+> Deployment: Learning how to deploy applications to a live environment using Netlify.

-Challenges and Solutions
+Challenges and Solutions:
-API Rate Limiting:
+> API Rate Limiting:
 Managed to handle potential issues with API rate limits by implementing error handling and providing user feedback.
-Cross-Origin Resource Sharing (CORS):
+> Cross-Origin Resource Sharing (CORS):
 Ensured the application handles CORS issues properly, allowing the frontend to make requests to the backend and external APIs without issues.